Denis Doulgeropoulos

 Why Borrow?

-Whole life policies offer policyholders an alternative to term life policies by including a cash value component that builds over time like an investment savings account.
-Policyholders may withdraw funds from this pool but only within specific parameters and guidelines; withdrawals could include borrowing against it or using it to pay premiums; however it’s essential that they first consider how loans and withdrawals affect death benefits or tax implications before considering this option.
+Whole life policies provide policyholders with an alternative to term life insurance by including a cash value component that grows over time, similar to an investment savings account.
+Policyholders can access this cash value within specific guidelines by borrowing against it, withdrawing funds, or using it to pay premiums.
+However, they should carefully consider how loans and withdrawals may reduce the death benefit or create tax consequences before using these options.

 While borrowing against your whole life policy can bring many advantages, borrowing may not be suitable for everyone.
 Some key things to keep in mind include: